98MM/IEPS/PA1/README.md

 # DATABASE:

-Due to limitations imposed on file size, we uploaded the database with lfs.
-[It is also available here.](https://drive.google.com/drive/folders/1c15MP7ouNpXH9acF17XbodDHNpdBRbpU?usp=sharing)
+Due to limitations imposed on file size, we uploaded the database to Google Drive.
+[It is available here.](https://drive.google.com/drive/folders/1c15MP7ouNpXH9acF17XbodDHNpdBRbpU?usp=sharing)